begluk/jekyll-now/_posts/2021-11-15-Best-Budget-Mechanical-Keyboards-Nov-2021.md

 ### 3. DIERYA DK63
 ![]({{site.baseurl}}/images/DIERYA-DK63.jpg)

 Another great 60% keyboard!
-The **DIERYA DK63** keyboard is a compact wireless keyboard which is suitable for all kinds of tasks.
+The **DIERYA DK63** keyboard is a compact wireless keyboard suitable for all kinds of tasks.
 It's great build and even better bang for the buck makes it a viable option for budget gamers.
 It has a long lasting 1900mAh battery and 8 RGB effects